HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest/wcm_rest_query/wcm_rest_csv_export.md

 ## CSV export file contents

-The CSV file normally consists of three rows of comments, one row of headers, and then the results rows for all items found matching the query.
+The CSV file consists of three rows of comments, one row of headers, and then rows of results of all items found matching the query.

 ### Comment rows